Skip to content

 Setting Up: Imports and Environment

 Before we dive into building of a strategy we need to fist setup our workspace depending the tool we are using.
-The available tools for creating a workspace of strategy are Pyalgotrading and Python Build Web.
+The available tools for creating a workspace of strategy are Pyalgotrading and Phoenix Web.

 Pyalgotrading